 Many business owners think they can get bigger loan amounts on secured loans compared to unsecured loans.
 That assumption might generally hold true, but it’s not always as simple as that.

 It’s true that lenders are typically more inclined to let you borrow more if you’ll put up your assets as security for the loan.
-But the loan amount will still depend on the value and nature of the property or other asset you’ll be offering as collateral.
+Secured loans often come with higher borrowing limits, as the amount you can access is based on the value of the collateral you provide, making them suitable for significant investments and growth initiatives.
+However, the loan amount will still depend on the value and nature of the property or other asset you’ll be offering as collateral.
+Traditional lenders, such as banks, may also have stricter requirements for secured loans compared to non-bank lenders.

 So, if you want to borrow more than any of your assets’ worth, you might have a better chance with an unsecured loan.
 Provided that you have a rock-solid credit rating.